pinardeniz/EU_electricity_prices/README.md

 This github file provides the supplementary file to the paper "Asymmetric effect of the global sentiments on EU electricity prices".

 There are two subfolders:
-1) sentiment analysis: includes webscraping, sentiment analysis and visualization for word cloud in R and Python.
+1) Replication of data construction: This folder includes webscraping, sentiment analysis and visualization for word cloud in R and Python.
-2) econometric analysis: includes regression kink and endogeneity controlled regression kink analysis in R and SVAR analysis in Eviews.
+2) Replication of empirical findings: This folder econometric analysis of regression kink and endogeneity controlled regression kink analysis using R and SVAR analysis using Eviews.